 • The Nervous System

 • The Urinary System

 • The Reproductive System

-By coloring each of the body systems, you can learn how the systems effect and work with one another.
+By coloring each of the body systems, you can learn how the systems affect and work with one another.

 Benefits of coloring